 For certain individuals, wearing contacts and glasses can be inconvenient and can have a detrimental impact on their active lifestyles.
 In a more lasting way, many people want to take care of their vision.
 Eye surgery can also be a feasible choice if the eyes suffer refractive errors such as nearsightedness, farsightedness, and astigmatism.
 To boost your eyesight, most refractive surgical operations, usually done by an ophthalmologist, change the curvature of your cornea.

 There are several types of operations for vision correction.
 Most operations work to reshape the cornea so that the retina can be concentrated on light passing through it.
 The lens of the eye is replaced by other surgery.
-Not everybody is a good surgery candidate, and your eye doctor will assess your eyes and wellbeing to recommend which of the procedures available could be right for you.
+Not everybody is a good surgery candidate, and your eye doctor will assess your eyes and wellbeing to recommend which of the procedures available could be right for you, as others may fit in laser eye surgery and others not.
 Here are the various forms of corrective surgery, what they are improving, and how they are performing.

 LASIK is short for laser-assisted in situ keratomileusis and is the most advanced and most widely performed refractive surgery.
 For people who want improved vision without having to wear contact lenses or glasses, it’s a process.
 That’s a surgery that addresses issues with the way your eyes concentrate.
 To extract tissue under the surface of your cornea, the treatment uses a laser.
 This makes the cornea reshape.
 Nearsightedness, farsightedness, or astigmatism can be corrected by LASIK.